How Browser RUM Works

 - Working together the two scripts continue to collect and send performance information as the end user navigates through the instrumented pages of your application.

 Not all types of injection are supported on all frameworks and platforms.
 See the Script Injection columns in the Supported Platform Matrix for Browser Monitoring matrices to find out what types are supported for your application.

-adrum.js file is inserted into the page when it is downloaded from your web application.
+adrum-xd.js.
+The first file is inserted into the page when it is downloaded from your web application.
 The second and third file are loaded asynchronously by the first.
 By default,

-adrum-xd.html are fetched by the highly available Amazon CloudFront CDN infrastructure.
+adrum-xd.js are fetched the highly available Amazon CloudFront CDN infrastructure.

 cdn.appdynamics.com.
 This is the simplest hosting option and ideal for testing.